aasalazarl/aasalazarl/README.md

 **INTRODUCING MYSELF**

 Hello!
-My name is Alejandro.
-I am a Data Scientist specializing in data visualization, data cleaning, simulations and computer modeling, and manipulation of data for a variety of applications.
+My name is Al. I am a Data Scientist specializing in data visualization, data cleaning, simulations and computer modeling, and manipulation of data for a variety of applications.

 My work encompasses:
 * Error analysis